I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

 But it also hurts so much more when they would leave.

-And my writing, another gift.
+And my writing was another gift.
 A need to know, an incurable curiosity about people.
-And why they do things, and how and for what.
+And why they do things and how and for what.

 Her upstairs floor looks as messy as my lounge room.

-Her fridge, splattered with photos of my brother and all the dogs we had over the years.
+Her fridge was splattered with photos of my brother and all the dogs we’ve had over the years.

-Seeing all this, it reminds me that she’s a good person with a big heart.
-Which is something I think I always knew about her, even as a child.
+Seeing all this, it reminds me that she’s a good person.
+I think I always knew that about her, even as a child.
 I just forgot with all the pain.

 It was in the way people reacted to her, in her smile, that was always alight in pink lipstick.
-A black plastic wrapped handbag with red cherries that was stuck to her hips, and this means of lighting up a room, the moment she entered it.
+A black plastic wrapped handbag with red cherries that was stuck to her hips and a means of lighting up a room, the moment she entered it.

 It’s nice to know that even though we’re not a permanent fixture in the others lives, that some things about people don’t shift with time.